 Concrete floors, white walls, massive windows and tall ceilings – industrial lofts are loved by interior designers as they truly act as a blank canvas.
 However imbuing a cozy vintage charm in a bright loft space can also be challenging.
 Exposed mechanical ductwork, cold and hard surfaces (visually and literally).
 These elements give a sense of austerity which might scare people away.
 Where do you start when trying to soften up the space?
 Do you have to paint those big white walls, maybe cover up every surface?
 No I tell you!
 Why hide that which makes the space unique?

 In this Chicago Bucktown loft designed by yours truly, the goal was to enrich the stark white interior by adding layers of texture and subtle patterns.
 Green and orange are nearly complimentary colors so they play off each other beautifully.
 The lush green velvet button tufted sofa, is flattered by its surrounding rich leather armchair and side table.
 I have products linked below so you can also get the look, or create your own take of it!
 Some items are exactly the same, and others are similar versions which I would recommend.
-Please note that some products may contain affiliate links which means that at no additional cost to you, I may earn a small commission.

 The best way to ground a bright and airy space is mixing in black tones.
 However, to avoid a super monochromatic look and warm up the space, I recommend adding in natural features such as wood, cane or dried stems like pampas grass.
 This can soothe the high contrast of black and white.